This article was published by the Great British Mag content team on 16 February 2021.

 If you’re granted residency in the UK under this scheme then it means you can continue to live, study and work in the UK indefinitely, even after your university course is over.
 You won’t need to apply for any other visas.

-The conditions of your studies will remain the same as when you started your course, pre-Brexit.
+The conditions of your studies will remain the same as when you started your course, pre-Brexit as long as you started your course on the academic year 2020/2021.
 This means you’ll still be eligible for university ‘home fees’ as opposed to the higher international fees, will be able to access government-funded student loans, and can continue to access free medical care through the NHS.

 How do I apply for the EU Settlement Scheme?